 About the National Association of Attorneys General

-The National Association of Attorneys General (NAAG) is the nonpartisan national forum for the 56 state and territory attorneys general and their staff.
-NAAG provides a community for members to collaboratively address issues important to their work and resources to support attorneys general in protecting the rule of law and the United States Constitution.
+The National Association of Attorneys General (NAAG) is the nonpartisan national forum for America's state and territory attorneys general.
+NAAG provides a community for attorneys general and their staff to collaboratively address issues important to their work, as well as training and resources to support attorneys general in protecting the rule of law and the United States Constitution.

 NAAG members are the attorneys general from: